Chronicles of Mervan

 |go to the Info Pages|

-Engines in Mernvan are alchemical devices which, by their design, induce currents in the Ether and channel them through etherically active materials.
+On Mervan, ‘engines’ are alchemical devices which induce currents in the Ether which are channeled through etherically active materials to perform work.
 The most familiar example of an active substance is amalgam.

-The alchemy of Mernvan organizes the fundamental building blocks of existence into five elements: Fire, Earth, Metal, Water, and Wood.
-These represent the pattern of interaction of substances.
-For instance, Earth yields Metal when parted by Wood.
+Alchemy on Mervan is organized around five elements: Fire, Earth, Metal, Water, and Wood.
+These elements are similar to physical states and illustrate the pattern of destruction and creation between kinds of matter.
 When these simultaneously destructive and constructive processes occur, currents in the Ether are produced.
 Engines work by introducing purified elemental substances into a controlled environment where the energy of these currents can be captured.

-There are many types of engines, and designs are usually associated with specific foundries, be they nationalized or private.
-Most differ only in the elements used, but some are truly unique.
+There are many types of engines, and designs are usually associated with specific foundries, be they private or nationalized.
+Most functionally differ only in the elements used.

 An acryst engine use an inactive reaction chamber, such as laminated lignum vitae or rock iron, to house a liquid solution of antiprime.
 Primary fuel rods of crystalline prime and seed crystals of depositor are introduced into the reaction chamber.
 The antiprime attacks the prime, destroying it, and deposits elemental depositor onto the seed crystal.
 Coupling the control rods and seed crystal via an active substance accelerates the process and induces etheric currents in the coupling assembly.

 Control of the active coupling’s flow density is very important to the the engine’s stability.
-General air has almost no specific affinity, whereas active substances like that of the active coupling have very high specific affinities.
-Overloading the system with too high a flow density will cause overdraw, which the engine responds to in one of two ways: the antiprime overheats and destroys the system by breaching the reaction chamber, or impurities in the active coupling cause heating and eventual failure of the current control system, usually resulting in catasrophic failure of the system.
+Air has almost no specific affinity, whereas active substances like that of the active coupling have very high specific affinities.
+Overloading the system with too high a flow density will cause overdraw, which the engine responds to in one of two ways: the antiprime overheats and destroys the system by breaching the reaction chamber, or impurities in the active coupling cause heating and eventual failure of the current control system, usually resulting in catasrophic failure.